Beam Longitudinal Dynamics Simulation Suite BLonD: Global and local feedback models

 \section{Global and local feedback models}

 In this Section, we will describe global and local feedback models.
 By global feedback models, we mean models that are acting on the entire rf system, i.e.\ either the rf frequency or phase.
-By local feedback models, we mean models that act on one single rf system, typically the rf voltage amplitude and phase.
-The feedback models also often involve measuring beam signals and feeding the signals back or forward to regulate the desired quantity.
+By local feedback models, we mean models that act on one single rf system, typically the rf voltage amplitude and phase of a group of cavities.
+Often, the feedback models also involve measuring beam signals and feeding the signals back or forward to regulate the desired quantity.